rationaldom/rationaldom.github.io/library.md

 # The library #

-## About

 These are books, articles, reprints,  and notes from the libraries of two like-minded friends (A Dom and a Domme).
 Most of the books are available new at Amazon, or used from various online sources.
 Some are hard-to-find gems.
 Some of the material is copyrighted material that we printed by permission from the authors.

 Eventually we will write brief comments and reviews.
 Some of the material is available for loan exclusively to our circle of trusted friends.
-Send inquiries to librarian@rationalDom.com.

 ## Relationships, Love, and Sex